- Printer friendly version of the 2023-24 Elementary Code of Conduct

 All students MUST BE SIGNED OUT at the main office if they are being picked up during the school day.
 Students arriving after the building start time are tardy.
 They must be signed in by a parent/guardian at the Main Office and receive a late admittance pass for the classroom.

-If your child will be absent from school, please call the nurse’s office.
+If your child will be absent from school, please call the nurse’s office or email both the nurse and attendance secretary.
 Daily telephone calls will be made to parents/guardians to confirm unreported absences A note is required upon your child’s return to school.
 Absences due to illness longer than three days in a row require a doctor’s note.

 The following reasons for student absences from school are recognized as legal by the New York State Education Department. http://www.p12.nysed.gov/sss/pps/attendance/ Any other absence is considered unexcused and illegal.